Privatecoder/seplos-mqtt-remote-rs485/README.md

 I often read about the purported design-flaw of the Seplos V2 / V16 BMS, where in multi-pack configurations the Master cannot be read via BMS-Monitor or other means.

-This is, because the Master in multi-pack configurations becomes the (RS485-)bus-master to poll the _slave_-devices and as a _master_ it cannot be polled by another bus-master, i.e. BMS-Monitor or another RS485-device, acting as such.
+This is, because the Master in multi-pack configurations becomes the (RS485-bus-)master _itself_ to poll the _slave_-devices and as a _master_ it cannot be polled by another (bus-)master, i.e. BMS-Monitor or another RS485-device, acting as such.

 However there is a **second** RS485-bus on the BMS, namely on the CAN-port, which can be polled by a master, as it is always working in _slave-mode_.